 The Coincident Tracking Example (Figures 8 and 9) illustrates how an optional external N-channel FET can ramp up a single supply that becomes the master signal.
-When used, the FET's gate is tied to the GATE pin and its source is tied to the RAMP pin.
-Under normal operation, the GATE pin sources or sinks $10\mu A$ to ramp the FET's gate up or down at a rate set by the external capacitor connected to the GATE pin.
+When used, the FET's gate is charged by the GATE pin and its source is tied to the RAMP pin.
+Under normal operation, the GATE pin sources or sinks $10\mu$ A to ramp the FET's gate up or down at a rate set by the external capacitor connected to the GATE pin.
+It is a good practice to add $10\Omega$ between the FET's gate and the external capacitor to prevent high frequency oscillations.